 A low profile headset microphone is a great tool for any speaker or stage performer.
 Coupled with a wireless system, it offers tremendous advantages in helping the performer connect with the audience.
 The hands are free to gesture, and there are no bulky visual distractions to steal the show.
 Each word or lyric is clearly projected at a consistent audio level because the microphone boom is securely positioned near the mouth.

-Try our new interactive web app to discover the right body-worn mic.
+Try our interactive app to explore the best mic for your miking situation.
 Sometimes sound isn't the only challenge.

 Microphone Feature Key